Calculator-Online.net

 Where:

-• Calories Consumed: Total number of calories you consume through any activity
+• Calories Consumed: Total number of calories you ingest in your body through food and drinks

 For Men: